 PTS or Post Traumatic Stress Disorder can develop after exposure to any events that result in psychological trauma.
 Studies show that 1 in 5 veterans returning from combat are diagnosed with PTS.
 Over the last 7 years, an estimated 20% or over 300,000 veterans have PTS.

-The Sam Simon Foundation launched its Service Dog program in response to the growing need of veterans coping with PTSD as a result of their military service.
-A Service Dog is not a cure for PTSD, but whose skills and companionship can be an aid for managing the symptoms and promoting well-being.
+The Sam Simon Foundation launched its Service Dog program in response to the growing need of veterans coping with PTS as a result of their military service.
+A Service Dog is not a cure for PTS, but whose skills and companionship can be an aid for managing the symptoms and promoting well-being.